 Lenders don’t want to see that you have maxed out every credit card that you have or that you have numerous loans on the go.
 When you are given a credit limit this is not something that you should be aiming for!
 The opposite is true - you should avoid getting anywhere near your limit.
 It is best to use only around 30%-40% of the credit available to you.

 If you are not already on the electoral roll then do it now.
 This is something that is easy to do and can give you a real boost in terms of credit.

 Credit builder tools

 There are credit cards and loans that are designed to help people build credit.
 Managing these responsibly can see positive entries being made on your credit file.
 There are also tools such as Wollit that can be used to improve your credit.
 This is an app that helps users to make the most of their money.
-Wollit Credit Building charges a monthly fee and reports that payment to all three credit reference agencies, which gives their credit file a boost.
+Wollit Credit Building charges a monthly fee and reports that payment to all three credit reference agencies, which can give their credit file a boost. by building up their positive credit history.
 Wollit, credit cards, and loans all show lenders that you can be consistent when it comes to repayments and this is what they need to see.